MF Doom: Views

 Dumile's worldview was informed by Islam and the Afrocentrism espoused by African-American Muslims.
 His parents raised him and his brother as Muslims in the Five-Percent Nation, a religious black nationalist movement influenced by Islam.
 Dumile's father taught him about pan-African history, including historical figures such as Marcus Garvey and Elijah Muhammad, which he strove to impart on his peers.

 By the early 1990s, Dumile and the other members of KMD identified as a member of the Ansaar Allah Community, later known as the Nuwaubian Nation.
 In their music, the members of KMD professed a religious message based on tenets of Nuwaubianism, which Dumile distinguished from Five-Percent beliefs in an early interview.
 In the music video for "Peachfuzz", Dumile and the other members of KMD wear kufi caps.
 By 2000, though he was no longer as strictly observant, Dumile still participated in Nuwaubian events such as the Savior's Day celebration at the Tama-Re compound in Georgia and held a positive opinion of the community.

 Citizenship

-Although Dumile lived in the United States for most of his life, he never gained citizenship and remained solely a British citizen.
-He acquired a British passport prior to his 2010 European tour, and was refused re-entry to the United States after completing the tour later that year.
-It was only his second international tour, and he had previously avoided leaving the United States; he had believed he would be able to secure re-entry based on his long-term residency and family connections.
-The denial of re-entry forced him apart from his wife and children, and for nearly two years,he saw them only via video calls or during their brief visits to the United Kingdom.
-His family moved to London in 2012, after which he declared himself "done with the United States".
-He spent years living in Yorkshire, and was living in Leeds at the time of his death.
+Although Dumile lived in the United States for most of his life, he never obtained U.S. citizenship and remained a British citizen.
+Having entered the U.S. in August 1971, he applied for permanent residency in 2004 under the immigration registry provision, believing he was eligible.
+Despite submitting supporting evidence with legal assistance, his application was denied by U.S. Citizenship and Immigration Services in 2005.
+In 2010, after acquiring a British passport to undertake a European tour, Dumile was denied re-entry to the United States, separating him from his wife and children for nearly two years.
+His family relocated to London in 2012, after which he said he was "done with the United States".
+He subsequently lived in Yorkshire for several years and was residing in Leeds at the time of his death.